anthea97/dsa_a2/README.md

 37. Sort Array By Parity
 38. Longest Common Prefix
 39. Diagonal Traverse
 40. Swap Nodes in Pairs
 41. Sum of Absolute Differences in a Sorted Array
+42. String Manipulation in a ZigZag Pattern
+43. Spiral Matrix Path Traversal